Propensity score adjustment when errors in achievement measures inform treatment assignment: Simulation Study

-Post-intervention potential outcomes are given by $Y_{ik}(T_{i})=X_{ik}+T_{i}\cdot g(Z_{i}, X_{ik})+\xi_{ik}$, where $\xi_{ik}|m_{ik}\sim\mathcal{N}(0, \sigma^{2}m^{-1}_{ik})$ and $\xi_{ik}\perp T_{i}, Z_{i}, X_{i1}, ..., X_{i4}$.
+Post-intervention potential outcomes are given by $Y_{ik}(T_{i})=X_{ik}+T_{i}\cdot g(\textbf{Z}_{i}, X_{ik})+\xi_{ik}$, where $\xi_{ik}|n_{ik}\sim\mathcal{N}(0, n^{-1}_{ik}\sigma^{2})$ and $\xi_{ik}\perp T_{i}, \textbf{Z}_{i}, X_{i1}, ..., X_{i4}$.
 Our choice of $g$, an exponentially decreasing function of $X_{ik}/1000$, results in a population average effect of intervention on intervention schools (abbreviated as ``ETT") of 5.5 points.
 This approach to outcome generation is somewhat of a simplification in that pre-intervention true scores averages $X_{ik}$ generally will not coincide with post intervention-averages $\mathbb{E}[Y_{ik}(0)|X_{ik}]$ due to student growth.
 Importantly, however, post-intervention potential outcomes are made to depend on $X_{ik}$ but not $W_{ik}$, despite the statistician having non-direct access to $X_{ik}$.

-Following data generation, we use the RC approach from Section \ref{rc} (using the true $\sigma$ to form the external estimate of the measurement error covariance matrix), the ML approach from Section \ref{mle} (also using the true $\sigma$ to estimate the measurement error covariance matrix), and an ordinary ``naive'' logistic regression of $T_{i}$ on $W_{i}$ and $Z_{i}$ to produce three different sets of PS estimates.
+Following data generation, we use the RC approach from Section \ref{rc} (using the true $\sigma$ to form the external estimate of $\Sigma$), the ML approach from Section \ref{mle} (also using the true $\sigma$ to estimate $\Sigma$), and an ordinary ``naive'' logistic regression of $T_{i}$ on $\textbf{W}_{i}$ and $\textbf{Z}_{i}$ to produce three different sets of PS estimates.
 Each set informs a separate routine of full matching within calipers \parencite{hansen_optimal_2006}.
 This approach to matching retains any intervention school with a PS within one caliper width of a control school for analysis.
 Each retained school forms a part of a single matched set (potentially with other retained intervention schools) that we restrict to having no more than five control schools per intervention school.

 Matching within calipers brings the issue of positivity to the fore: the procedure retains more intervention schools for analysis when the PS distributions for intervention and control schools have a greater region of overlap.
 We run simulations using calipers with widths of 0.5, 0.7, and 1 logits, assessing these approaches based on the percentage of intervention schools that remain unmatched across simulations.